connictro/connictro_blockchain_examples/permit_voucher/README.md

 ### Voucher example
 "Vouchers" are MOs populated with both "Life" and "Value".
-In real life these are used to model consumption of a device's consumable (being a digital twin of the consumable product like a printer cartridge), or as voucher to purchase services, download news articles etc.
+In real life these are used to model consumption of a device's consumable (being a digital twin of the consumable product like a printer cartridge), or as voucher to purchase services, download news articles etc. See also the "e-commerce" example.
 Each consumption can be accompanied by a transaction record which is stored in the blockchain.
 Therefore, in use cases only requiring trusted storage of tracking data (e.g. temperature, GPS location etc.), "Value" is required but actually not used to model credit balance.
 There just needs to be sufficient supply to accommodate all expected